KiranLDA/CCAS_ML/README.md

 This code interfaces with a supervised machine learning tool for detecting call presence and/or call type in field recordings.
 We train a convolutional neural network to extract features from spectrograms.
 Bidirectional gated recurrent units learned temporal structure from these features, and a final feed-forward network predicted call type.
 We also used data augmentation to increase the number of training examples for underrepresented call types.
 We illustrate the method on bio-logging data from meerkat groups, where all individuals in the group were equipped with acoustic loggers.

 # START CODING
+## Please note this is a dummy model run, and the results are currently not accurate

 The parameter {is_forked} below is used to determine whether or not the model produces only a calltype classification (when False) or a calltype and a call presence classification (when True).